 Games are useful because if kids are having fun they will play again and again.
 Play these Connect 4 Spanish vocabulary review games in pairs with any vocabulary you can represent in pictures.

 You can read more about the educational advantages of games in 5 Reasons to Use Games in the Classroom from Education World.
+You can also check out our Spanish reading for kids resource page for online books, printable reading activities and activities for favorite picture books.

 Spanish Classroom Games